rajatsaini2003/PaymentGateway/README.md

 - Ensure razorpay_signature is always validated on the backend to prevent spoofing

 ## 🧭 Roadmap / Future Enhancements
-- Integrate Stripe and PayPal
+- Integrate Razorpay and PayPal

 - Build a frontend dashboard (React/Next.js)